rwngallego/elixir-bridge.github.io/01_Installfest/05-install-elixir-and-phoenix.markdown

 mix phx.new       # Creates a new Phoenix v1.3.0 application
 ```

+Any version greater than 1.3.0 is fine.
 You will likely see other mix commands, but that's the important one.